otrv4/otrv4/architecture-decisions/002-key-management.md

 Previous versions of the OTR protocol use a mechanism called the Diffie-Hellman ratchet (DH Ratchet) to ratchet key material when messages are exchanged.
-This ratcheting approach consists of attaching new DH contributions to messages.
+This ratcheting approach consists of attaching new DH contributions to sent
-With each sent message, the sender advertises a new DH value.
+messages: with each sent message, the sender advertises a new DH value.
 Message keys are then computed from the latest acknowledged DH values.

-// TODO: clarify this

 This three step DH Ratchet works as follows:

+1. Alice wants to send an encrypted message to Bob:
+   * She picks the most recent of her own D-H encryption keys (`pubA`) that Bob has acknowledged receiving (by using it in a Data Message or in the AKE).
+   * If the above key is Alice's most recent key, she generates a new D-H key (`next_dh`).
+   * She picks the most recent of Bob's D-H encryption keys (`pubB`) that she has received from him (either in a Data Message or in the AKE).
+   * She uses Diffie-Hellman to compute a shared secret from the two keys (`pubA` and `pubB`), and a message key.
+She encrypts a message with it.
-1. Alice sends an encrypted message to Bob, and "advertises" her next Diffie- Hellman key `pubA`.
+   * She sends the encrypted message to Bob and "advertises" her next Diffie-Hellman key `next_dh`.
+2. Bob receives the encrypted message from Alice:
+   * He uses Diffie-Hellman to compute a shared secret from the two keys (`pubA` and `pubB`), and a message key.
+He decrypts the message with it.
+   * If he wants to send an encrypted message:
+     * He "acknowledges" Alice's next Diffie-Hellman key `next_dh` as `pubA`.
+     * He generates a new D-H key (`next_dh`).
+     * He picks the most recent of Alice's D-H encryption keys (`pubA`) that he has received from her.
+     * He uses Diffie-Hellman to compute a shared secret from the two keys (`pubA` and `pubB`), and a message key.
+He encrypts a message with it.
-2. Bob sends an encrypted message to Alice, "acknowledges" her next Diffie-Hellman key `pubA` and advertises his next Diffie-Hellman key `pubB`.
+     * He sends the encrypted message to Alice and "advertises" his next Diffie-Hellman key `next_dh`.
-3. Alice sends a message to Bob using the private part of her advertised key `privA` and the acknowledged key from Bob `pubB`.
+ 3. Alice receives the encrypted message from Bob and proceeds to decrypt it as previously stated.

-This design introduces backward secrecy within conversations since a compromised key will regularly be replaced with new key material.
+This design introduces backward secrecy within conversations since a compromised key will be regularly replaced with new key material.
 A disadvantage of this DH Ratchet is that session keys might not be renewed for every message (forward secrecy is, therefore, only partially provided).
-It also lacks out-of-order resilience: if a message arrives after a newly advertised key is accepted, then the necessary decryption key will be already deleted.
+It also lacks out-of-order resilience: if a message arrives after a newly advertised key is accepted, then the necessary decryption key will be already deleted and the message will not be able to be decrypted.

-In order to improve the forward secrecy of the DH Ratchet, both ratchet approaches can be combined: session keys produced by DH ratchets are used to seed per-participant KDF ratchets.
-Messages are then encrypted using keys produced by the KDF ratchets, frequently refreshed by the DH Ratchet on message responses.
-This resulting double ratchet (called the "Double Ratchet Algorithm" [\[1\]](#references)) provides forward secrecy across messages due to the KDF ratchets, but also backward secrecy since compromised KDF keys will eventually be replaced by new seeds.
-To achieve out-of-order resilience, the double ratchet makes use of a second derivation function within its KDF ratchets.
-While the KDF ratchets are advanced normally, the KDF keys are passed through a second distinct derivation function before being used for encryption.
+In order to improve the forward secrecy of the DH Ratchet, both ratchet approaches can be combined: session keys produced by DH ratchets are used to seed per-participant KDF symmetric ratchets.
+Messages are then encrypted using keys produced by the KDF symmetric ratchets, frequently refreshed by the DH Ratchet when a participant wants to send a message after one has already been received.
+This resulting double ratchet (called the "Double Ratchet Algorithm" [\[1\]](#references)) provides forward secrecy across messages due to the KDF symmetric ratchets, but also backward secrecy since compromised KDF keys will eventually be replaced by new seeds.
+To achieve out-of-order resilience, the double ratchet makes use of a second derivation function within its KDF symmetric ratchets.
+While the KDF symmetric ratchets are advanced normally, the KDF keys are passed through a second derivation function before being used for encryption.

-Nevertheless, the double ratchet does not provide asynchronicity by itself, but it can be combined with a prekey scheme for it.
-Prekeys are one-time ephemeral public DH contributions that have been uploaded in advance to a server.
+The double ratchet, nevertheless, does not provide asynchronicity by itself, but it can be combined with a prekey scheme for it.
+Prekeys are one-time ephemeral public DH contributions that have been uploaded in advance to an untrusted server.

 We consider using the Double Ratchet Algorithm to improve forward secrecy, while maintaining the same security properties of prior OTR versions, such as message deniability.
-This is achieved since messages are authenticated with shared MAC keys rather than being signed with long-term keys.
+This is achieved because messages are authenticated with shared MAC keys rather with signatures generated by long-term keys.
 OTR, also, publishes MAC and uses malleable encryption, to expand the set of possible message forgers.
 OTRv4, therefore, will improve forward secrecy, support out-of-order resilence and asynchronicity (in the form of prekey messages uploaded to a server).

-// TODO: this might change

-OTR version 2 contains a vulnerability related to message integrity when revealing MAC keys is done immediately by both participants in a conversation [\[2\]](#references).
+OTR version 2 contains a vulnerability related to message integrity when the revelation of MAC keys is done immediately by both participants in a conversation [\[2\]](#references).
 Two potential solutions are possible:

-1. Only the receiver can reveal MAC keys, which gives weaker deniability as it puts full trust in receiver
+1. Only the receiver can reveal MAC keys, which gives weaker deniability as it puts full trust in receiver.
-2. Both the sender and receiver can reveal MAC keys, but the sender must reveal only after two ratchet generations
+2. Both the sender and receiver can reveal MAC keys, but the sender must reveal only after two ratchet generations.

 OTRv3 made the decision to only allow the receiver to reveal MAC keys.

-Therefore, to reveal MAC keys in the Double Ratchet, we have two options:
+Therefore, to reveal MAC keys in the Double Ratchet, we can:

-1. Reveal one MAC key per message
-2. Reveal MAC keys per ratchet
+1. Reveal MAC keys per ratchet.

 ### Decision